7/7/22

 tooth where the root becomes damaged can

-cause discoloration on the inside of the
+discoloration on the inside of the

 tooth which is visible on the outside.
 Playing